oracle/python-oracledb/doc/src/user_guide/tracing.rst

   and in Oracle Database traces and logs, can be used to resolve connectivity errors.
 See :ref:`connectionid`.

+- Applications that need to observe python-oracledb operation start, completion, or failure events can use database operation callbacks.
+See :ref:`dboperationcallbacks`.

 .. _endtoendtracing:

 Oracle Database End-to-End Tracing